coral2742/Profile-Card-with-HTML-CSS-Grid/README.md

 ### Continued development

-This was the first challenge I focused using HTML and CSS from the platform [Frontend Mentor](https://www.frontendmentor.io/challenges).
+This was the second challenge I focused using HTML and CSS from the platform [Frontend Mentor](https://www.frontendmentor.io/challenges).

 ### Useful resources

 - [Página web de Manz.dev](https://manz.dev/) - This helped me finding information about HTML and CSS with the cheatsheet posted.
 Thanks @ManzDev
+- [https://developer.mozilla.org/es/](https://developer.mozilla.org/es/) - This page solved doubts related to HTML and CSS